-APAI Officer Elections are Now Closed
+APAI Officer Nominations are Now Closed

-Vice-President and Secretary position will be filled.
+President and Treasurer position will be filled.

 The APAI bylaws state,